Allopurinol Alphapharm (Allopurinol)

 What Is Allopurinol Alphapharm Used For?

-Allopurinol Alphapharm contains the active ingredient allopurinol and belongs to a group of medicines called anti-uricaemic agents.
-It helps manage conditions caused by high levels of uric acid in your body.
+Allopurinol Alphapharm contains allopurinol, which is used to manage conditions associated with high levels of uric acid in the body.

 Primary Uses